nielsonm/pnwds/2012_sea/git_session/git/git_session.md

 Let's add `-p`!!

 !SLIDE
+.notes Your .gitconfig is in your home directory, more than likely.
 ## Tricky tips and tricks - cont.

   All the sortcuts you've seen me use today are on GH.